CPernet/metaprivBIDS/docs/examples.rst

             "<p style='margin-top: 16px;'>1) the smaller the size of the MSU within a record, the higher the risk associated with that record.<br>" +
             "2) the greater the number of MSUs contained in the record, the higher its risk." +

-            "<p style='margin-top: 16px;'> The user will be asked to fill out both the specified max size of variables to consider.
-This can be a minimum of 1 field and max of total amount of fields available.<br>" +
+            "<p style='margin-top: 16px;'> The user will be asked to specify the maximum size of variables to consider.
+This can be a minimum of 1 field and a maximum of the total number of available fields.<br>" +
-            " The Data Intrusion Simulation (DIS) metric has to be between 0 to 1, the default is set to: 0.2.
+            " The Data Intrusion Simulation (DIS) metric has to be between 0 and 1; the default is set to 0.2.
 The higher the DIS, the more background knowledge we assume an adversary has.",

             "Step 6: To see a preview of the data the user can push the Preview Data Button.",

             "Step 7: The Preview Data button takes the user to a new page with different options for data anonymization, e.g., round values, combine categorical values, etc.",

-            "Step 8: The Combine Categorical button provides the user with an option to generalise categorical values.<br>" + "<p style='margin-top: 16px;'> We can for example see from out test data, that it would make sense to combine all educational steps below high school into one category called 'K-12 education'." ,
+            "Step 8: The Combine Categorical button provides the user with an option to generalise categorical values.<br>" + "<p style='margin-top: 16px;'> We can for example see from our test data that it would make sense to combine all educational steps below high school into one category called 'K-12 education'." ,

             "Step 9: To keep track of changed categorical values, the user has the option to push the Graph Categorical button, which keeps track of changes for categorical values.",

             "Step 10: Returning back to the Main Menu we can push the Privacy Information Factor button.",

-            "Step 11: This takes the user to a new page where the Cell Information Gain (CIG) can be computed." + " Importantly the user has the option to specify if there is any missing values in form of (NaN) values or other entries indicating missing values.
-In this case the computation of CIG will automatically set these to 0, ensuring that they do not count towards a privacy risk.",
+            "Step 11: This takes the user to a new page where the Cell Information Gain (CIG) can be computed." + " Importantly, the user has the option to specify if there are any missing values in the form of (NaN) values or other entries indicating missing values.
+In this case, the computation of CIG will automatically set these to 0, ensuring that they do not count toward a privacy risk.",

-            "Sep 12: This will then prompt the CIG value for all individual cell values.
-To get the privacy risk for the row, the RIG is computed and displayed in the outmost right field." +
+            "Step 12: This will then prompt the CIG value for all individual cell values.
+To get the privacy risk for the row, the RIG is computed and displayed in the outermost right field." +
             " For the dataset we see that rows with index 169, 167, 37, 52 & 159 are the top 5 rows with the highest risk." +
             " Additionally we see that PIF is 21.38, higher than the recommended guidelines seen below." +